kocsisger/gtfs2net/README.md

 Convert GTFS data to a directed graph.

 The actual version can be used as a command line tool.
 Build the project using mvn clean compile assembly:assembly goal.
-Then the jar can be run by java -jar nameofjarfile.jar tThis will show the Usage help also
+Then the jar can be run by java -jar nameofjarfile.jar.
+This will show the Usage help also.

 -----------------------------------------
 usage: gtfs2net <br>
 -i,--input     gtfs input(s) (required)<br>